 deqp-vkfor future use.

-The second script was written for the case I’d like to selectively run a few tests and save the output images with a unique filename.
+The second script was useful when I needed to select and run a group of tests and save their output images with unique filenames.
 It can be ran as:

 run_mustpass_selection -f <file> -d <dir>